hortonworks/cloudbreak/docs/development.md

 - create a new release on [GitHub releases tab](https://github.com/sequenceiq/cloudbreak-deployer/releases), with the help of [gh-release](https://github.com/progrium/gh-release).
 - it will create the git tag with `v` prefix like: `v0.0.3`

+## Custom domains
+In case of using custom domains the 'UAA_ZONE_DOMAIN' variable should be set in the profile to the exact domain name of the identity server.
+For example in our hosted deployment the 'identity.sequenceiq.com' domain refers to our identity server and the 'UAA_ZONE_DOMAIN' variable has to be set to that domain.
+This variable is neccessary for UAA to identify which zone provider should handle the requests that arrives to the given domain.